MaxBrouwerMD/TicketSaver/PRIVACY.md

 	•	To send transactional emails – via Mailgun, for example, to forward ticket confirmation emails.
 	•	To collect feedback – via Google Forms, if you voluntarily provide input.
 	•	To monitor app stability and crashes – via Firebase Crashlytics.
+	•	To analyze usage – via Firebase Analytics, only with your consent to improve the app and user experience.
-	•	To comply with legal obligations – e.g., preventing fraud, abuse, or misuse of services.
+	•	To comply with legal obligations – e.g., preventing fraud, abuse, or misuse of services, and responding to lawful requests.

 ⸻

-**Consent Management**

-- Before you can use the Service, you must explicitly accept our Terms of Service and Privacy Policy.
-- Your consent is first stored locally on your Device.
-This ensures that you cannot use the App without giving consent.
-- If you later create or sign in to an Account, your local consent is synchronized to that Account in our Firestore database.
-- During this synchronization, we record:
-  • the version of the Terms and Privacy Policy you accepted,
-  • the **original date and time of your first acceptance** (as registered on your Device),
-  • the **date and time of your most recent confirmation** (synchronization at login),
-  • technical context, such as your device identifier and app version at acceptance.
-- Each time you log in with a new or different Account on the same Device, your prior acceptance is automatically applied to that Account and saved in Firestore.
-- This ensures that all accounts used on your Device are covered by the same legal consent you provided.
+Legal Bases for Processing (GDPR/AVG)

+Where applicable law (e.g., EU/EEA, UK) requires a legal basis:
+	•	Contract/Performance: Providing the core Service you request (account, ticket storage).
+	•	Consent: Analytics and optional features that are not strictly necessary (we collect analytics only after you consent).
+	•	Legitimate Interests: Security, anti-fraud (e.g., device/session binding, receipt validation), and app stability (Crashlytics) in a way that respects your rights.
+	•	Legal Obligation: Where we must comply with the law.

+You may withdraw consent at any time (see Your Choices & Controls).

 ⸻

+Your Choices & Controls
+	•	Analytics Consent: In-app analytics is off by default until you accept.
+You may later disable analytics in the app settings (where provided) or by contacting us; we will then stop sending future analytics events from that device/account.
+	•	Device Permissions: You can manage camera/photos/files access in iOS Settings.
+	•	Email Preferences: Transactional emails are necessary for the Service; we do not send marketing emails.
+	•	Access/Deletion Requests: See Your Rights below.

+⸻

+Consent Management

+Before you can use the Service, you must explicitly accept our Terms of Service and Privacy Policy.
+Your consent is stored locally on your Device and synchronized to your Account upon login.
+During synchronization, we record:
+	•	the version of the Terms/Privacy you accepted,
+	•	the original date/time of first acceptance (from your Device),
+	•	the most recent confirmation date/time (at login),
+	•	app version and a device identifier used for consent sync.

+Using multiple Accounts on the same Device applies the same consent to each Account.

+⸻

 Sharing Your Personal Data

 We may share your personal data in the following cases:
-	•	With Service Providers – such as Firebase (hosting, authentication, crash reporting), Mailgun (email forwarding), and Google Forms (feedback collection).
+	•	With Service Providers – such as Firebase (authentication, database, crash reporting, analytics, cloud functions), Mailgun (email forwarding), and Google Forms (feedback collection).
-	•	For fraud prevention – e.g., device/session binding, receipt validation.
+	•	For fraud prevention and security – e.g., device/session binding, receipt validation.
 	•	For legal reasons – to comply with applicable law or protect rights, property, or safety.

 We do not sell your data to third parties.

 ⸻

+International Transfers

+Our Service Providers may process data in the EU/EEA, the United States, and other jurisdictions.
+Where required, transfers are protected by recognized safeguards (e.g., Standard Contractual Clauses and provider-implemented measures).
+You can contact us for more details.

+⸻

 Data Retention
 	•	Account and ticket data are retained while your account is active.
 	•	If you delete your account, we will remove your personal data from our active systems.
-	•	Certain identifiers (e.g., device ID) may be temporarily retained to enforce fraud-prevention rules, such as blocking trial abuse.
+	•	Certain identifiers (e.g., device ID) may be temporarily retained to enforce fraud-prevention rules (e.g., repeat trial abuse).
-	•	Crash and diagnostic data may be stored by Firebase for up to 90 days.
+	•	Crash data (Crashlytics) is typically retained for about 90 days.
+	•	Analytics data retention follows Firebase Analytics’ settings/policies (commonly 2–14 months).
+	•	We may retain limited data where required by law or to resolve disputes.

 ⸻

 Your Rights

-You have the right to:
+Subject to applicable law, you have the right to:
 	•	Request access to the data we hold about you.
-	•	Request deletion of your account and related personal data (except where retention is required by law or necessary to enforce fraud-prevention measures).
+	•	Request correction or deletion of your data (except where retention is required by law or necessary to enforce anti-abuse measures).
-	•	Withdraw consent for optional data (such as camera or photo access).
+	•	Withdraw consent for optional processing (e.g., analytics).
+	•	Object to or request restriction of certain processing.
+	•	Data portability, where applicable.

 Requests can be submitted to maxbrouwermd@gmail.com.